ros-controls/ros2_control_demos/README.md

 ### *RRBot* Ignition Gazebo simulation

-**NOTE**: For this example to work, you will probably have to use Ignition Gazebo version `edifice` by setting up the environemnt variable with:
+**NOTE**: For this example to work, you will probably have to use Ignition Gazebo version `edifice` by setting up the environment variable with:
           ```
           export IGNITION_VERSION=edifice
           ```